ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Litter Inputs
 -------------

-[21]_Inputs into the litter pools come from tissue turnover, mortality of canopy trees, mortality of understorey trees, mortality of seeds, and leaf senescence of deciduous plants.
+Inputs into the litter pools come from tissue turnover, mortality of canopy trees, mortality of understorey trees, mortality of seeds, and leaf senescence of deciduous plants.